 Forsake the foolish, and live; and go in the way of understanding.
-(Proverbs 9:6) It’s interesting how these two things go together: forsaking foolishness and living, truly living in the light of Christ.
+(Proverbs 9:6) It is interesting how these two things go together: 1) forsaking foolishness, and 2) living wisely.
 In order to pursue the way of truth, the way of understanding, you must forsake the company of foolish companions.
-You can’t do them both.
-You can’t go in the way of understanding, but also keep your foolish friends close by.
+You can’t have both.
+You can’t go in the way of understanding, and also keep your foolish friends close by.
 “Forsake the foolish and live,” and in forsaking the foolish, “go in the way of understanding.”
 To pursue wise ways of living, you must—you must—forsake the company and counsel of

 [I am reposting these thoughts from guest writer Noah Weaver, because this is such a helpful and timely topic for us all in this digital age.]
 The material below was shared at a recent men’s breakfast at our church.
 The insights given are biblical, relevant, and insightful.
 And they are things everyone in our day needs to be conscious of and intentional about as electronic devices are increasingly woven into the fabric of our daily lives.
 While smartphones may be relatively new, human invention and ingenuity is not.
 In a sense, Paul was using the technology of his day as